jackhumbert/cheebo/content/pages/tutorial.md

 **Duels**:
 * 1 duel may be recorded per day _per opponent_
 * A duel is defined here as at least a first-to-3
-* For earning 3rd rank and beyond, 1/4 of all duels must be first-to-10
-* Duels are cumulative (don't reset) for ranks 0-6 (Example: upon reaching 25 duels for Rookie, only 25 more are needed to meet the required 50 for Scout)
+* Duels are cumulative (don't reset) for ranks 0-6 (Example: upon reaching 25 duels for Rookie, only 50 more are needed to meet the required 75 for Scout)
 * For Rank 7, duels _are_ reset.

 **Cross-realm event/practice**: any **Belegarth** or **Dagorhir** event (e.g. Armageddon, Olympics, War...) or practice in another realm (e.g. Mittelmarch, Dragonspire, Sanctorium...).